d74g0n/is_this_loss/readme.md

 # 'SNAFUBAB'
 ### Situation: Normal, All F'd Up Beyond All Belief.
-####  A nostalgic mutation of intellivisions SNAFU.
+####  A nostalgic online multiplayer mutation of intellivisions SNAFU.

-  A multiplayer snake game.
-I have never made a non-local multiplayer game before.
-  This project is for me to understand the best patterns related to online multiplayer backends.

-  The scoring is determined by who survived the longest.

-  The rules of each match are unknown, taken from a set of mutatable rules.
-  Sometimes the outter wall is not the limit, but how big is the hidden limit?
-  Sometimes the length slowly increases over time, other times it increases with each step.

-  The goal is to make it functional, then make it ellegant.
-Also to avoid module use.

-  Currently I am using only socket.io

-  security is not an focus in the least.

-  Perhaps if someone understands the nuts and bolts to a self-styled socket.io or session permanence pattern you could do me a solid and clue me in.
+  Wish me luck!

+  I have zero experience at this; but high success rate at goal achieving.
+I think I am using a lerp as a tween...

+  ## SNAFU indeed.

 # Other links